On This Day In Judy Garland’s Life And Career – November 28

 President John F. Kennedy visits with entertainers in the Oval Office.
 Left to right: President Kennedy; Judy Garland (in back); Danny Kaye; Special Assistant to the President, Dave Powers; Carol Burnett (mostly hidden).
 White House, Washington, D.C.

 President John F. Kennedy visits with entertainers in the Oval Office.
-Left to right: composer, Richard Adler; Judy Garland; President Kennedy; Carol Burnett; Danny Kaye.
+Left to right: composer Richard Adler; Judy Garland; President Kennedy; Carol Burnett; and Danny Kaye.
 White House, Washington, D.C.

 Photos and descriptions provided by The JFKLibrary.org